Accreditation Statements

 Interprofessional Continuing Education (IPCE):

-Medical Education Resources designates this live activity for a maximum of 15.0 AMA PRA Category 1 Credits™.
+Medical Education Resources designates this live activity for AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Medical Education Resources ensures balance, independence, objectivity, and scientific rigor in all our educational activities.
 In accordance with this policy, MER identifies all financial relationships with its instructors, content managers, and other individuals who are in a position to control the content of an activity.
 Reported relevant financial relationships are mitigated by MER to ensure that all scientific research referred to, reported, or used in a CE activity conforms to the generally accepted standards of experimental design, data collection, and analysis.
 MER is committed to providing learners with high-quality CE activities that promote improvements or quality in health care and not the business interest of an ineligible company.